 Cognitive effects of brain injury

 The cognitive effects of a brain injury affect the way a person thinks, learns and remembers.
-Different mental abilities are located in different parts of the brain, so a brain injury can damage some, but not necessarily all, skills such as speed of thought, memory, understanding, concentration, solving problems and using language.
+Different mental abilities are located in different parts of the brain, so a brain injury can affect some, but not necessarily all, skills such as speed of thought, memory, understanding, concentration, solving problems and using language.

 Problems with memory, particularly short-term and ‘working memory’, are common after brain injury.
 Some people may be unable to remember faces or names, or what they have read or what has been said to them.
 New learning may be affected, while previously learned skills may still be intact (e.g. multiplication tables learned at school).
 The damaged brain is now unable to organise and remember new material.